grubersjoe/slide-menu/README.md

 * `open(animate = true)` - Open the menu
 * `close(animate = true)` - Close the menu
 * `back()` - Navigate on level back if possible
+* `navigateTo(target)`

+    Open the menu level which contains specified menu element. `target` can be any jQuery compatible string selector, a plain DOM object or a jQuery object.
+The first found element will be used.

 ### Events